 Typical costs include:

-- cancelled exhibition fees, including any costs incurred for conservation and preparation to date.
+- Cancelled exhibition fees, including any costs incurred for conservation and preparation to date.

 In general, we will not allow warehouse storage of our property in transit to and from the exhibition.

-Occasionally, Stanford will require a staff member from its Preservation Department to travel to the exhibition venue to assess it prior to Stanford deciding to permit the loan.
+On occasion, Stanford will require a staff member from its Preservation Department to travel to the exhibition venue to assess it prior to Stanford deciding to permit the loan.
 The borrowing institution will pay the costs of travel and lodging should this be necessary.

 The borrowing institution will provide secure interim storage, in terms of fire and security against physical harm, theft and unauthorized access, for all cases or crates containing our objects.
 This applies to the periods of pre-installation and de-installation; in neither case should this interim storage be for longer than 24 hours.